Files in Project Directory

 run.
 This is used to predict the number of tests that will be run in subsequent

 invocations, as well as how long they will take.
-This is stored in the .maelstrom-go-test/state/test-listing.toml
+This is stored in the .maelstrom-go-test/state/test-listing.toml file in

 the project directory.